 Rightly so.
 Fabricating evidence is not easy.
 The government has a series of checks and balances which must be passed before TPS benefits are granted.

 Moreover, temporary protected status is a special immigration program, and the needs in Haiti clearly met the TPS program’s humanitarian purpose..

 According to early government estimates, approximately 230,000 Haitians lost their lives as a result of the earthquake.
 Damages were calculated at $14 billion.

-Subsequently, the Haitian TPS program was extended until January 22, 2013. then to July 22, 2014, then to January 22, 2016, followed by the extension to July 22, 2017.
+This was followed by extensions to July 22, 2014, then to January 22, 2016, to July 22, 2017.

 The Physical Devastation To Haiti

 In fact, as recent as March 2014, DHS had provided updated and expanded information on the vastness of Haiti losses.